nicehash/NiceHashMiner/doc/Plugins/InternalSettings/MinerCustomActionSettings.md

   }
 }
 ```
 Restart NHM and start mining on the modified plugin.
-If you did everything correctly, you will see Ethlargement window open after you click start mining.
+If you did everything correctly, you will see Ethlargement window open after you click `start mining`.

 ### IMPORTANT:
 - You will be prompted for administrator rights when `ETHlargementPill-r2.exe` starts!!